“We will not walk in fear, one of another”

 Andrew Malcolm of The LA Times May Need to Do Some Deep Breathing Exercises

-Andrew Malcolm does a really fine blog on politics for the Los Angeles Times.
-It is called “Top of the Ticket,” and I recommend it.
+Andrew Malcolm does a blog on politics for the Los Angeles Times.
+It is called “Top of the Ticket.”

 In the last hour Malcolm posted what is either a pretty nifty prank or an astoundingly dumb column suggesting that today in Pennsylvania Barack Obama gave Hilary Clinton the finger during a speech.
 Now I think Malcolm may be joking as a way of satirizing last night’s nit-picking, issue-free debate.
 I have seen Obama scratch his cheek this way countless times.